7SevenZHOU/aiml/courses/neural_networks_geoffrey_hinton/week04_predicting_words/README.md

 * C has very big gradient when target value is zero and output is almost zero
 * value of 0.000001 \(1/M\) is much better with this cost function than 0.000000001 \(1/B\), unlike squared error
-* nice property: cost function _C _has very steep derivative when answer is wrong.
+* nice property: cost function _C_ has a very steep derivative when answer is wrong.
-* output wrt input is flat when answer is wrong.
-When you multiply the two together, using the chain rule, giving how fast the cost function changes times how fast the output of a unit changes as you change zi, the result is the actual input minus the target output.
+* output w.r.t. input is flat when answer is wrong.
 * the steepness of the derivative of the cost function with respect to the neuron's output, dC/dy balances the flatness of the derivative of the output with respect to the logit, dy/dz.